Edmonton Indian Residential School

 The last burial at the cemetery occurred in 1966.
 After Edmonton IRS closed, the province pledged to preserve and improve the site and erect a commemorative plaque or historical marker.
 The DIA recommended advising the Indian Association of Alberta and the descendants of the people, such as Chief Sun, who were buried there “to assure them that the old cemetery will be undisturbed as a result of the transfer of the land to provincial jurisdiction.”
 The City of St. Albert became responsible for the graveyard’s care in 1979, after it annexed both the graveyard itself and land adjacent to the school property for a city cemetery.

-In 1987, the Camsell Hospital History Committee erected a cairn at the site in memory of the Inuit and Aboriginal people interred there.
+In 1987, the Camsell Hospital History Committee erected a cairn at the site in memory of the Inuit and First Nation people interred there.
 Donald McBride, the last principal of Edmonton IRS, was a member of the committee and compiled the list of names of the deceased.

 Integration and the Edmonton Student Residence